rka0917/elasticsearch/Group23 Report.md

 Supplier<Map<String,String>> *paramSupplier*, A collection of map objects where each map object which wildcard values are written to.

 ##### Contract
 The function returns an iterator.
-The iterator should iterate through every possible TrieMatchingMode (EXPLICIT_NODES_ONLY, WILDCARD_ROOT_NODES_ALLOWED, WILDCARD_LEAF_NODES_ALLOWED, WILDCARD_NODES_ALLOWED) and for every iteration, the iterator  should return the value that is found with path for a different TrieMatchingMode.
+The iterator should iterate through every possible TrieMatchingMode and for every iteration, the iterator  should return the value that is found with path for a different TrieMatchingMode.

 #### Functional Requirement #4: Insert or update value into PathTrie